NORTHERN GIANT MOUSE LEMUR

 Conservation Status and Threats

-The northern giant mouse lemur is considered Vulnerable by the International Union for Conservation of Nature (IUCN, 2018), appearing on the IUCN’s Red List of Threatened Species.
-They are constantly at risk from forest destruction due to slash-and-burn agriculture.
+The northern giant mouse lemur is classified as Vulnerable by the International Union for Conservation of Nature (IUCN, 2018) and is listed on the IUCN Red List of Threatened Species.

 Conservation Efforts